Mouflon

 • A mouflon's horns grow throughout its life.
 Their size determines the status of the animal within the group, with larger horns ensuring a higher position and therefore greater dominance.

-• Mouflon regurgitate their food to chew it a few times before it is ready to be intestinally digested.
+• Mouflons regurgitate their food to chew it a few times before it is ready to be intestinally digested.

-• Mouflon are shy animals and don't stay for long in one place.
+• Mouflons are shy and wary animals and don't stay for long in one place.

 References